Reading progress: 0%

 Home Recording: When the Bedroom Became a Studio

 In the past, professional studios were the only places with the tools musicians needed.
-Now, those tools are widely available to independent artists.
-Digital Audio Workstations, or DAWs, let artists record, edit, and mix music from home computers.
-Software like Pro Tools and Logic, and later more affordable programs, made it easier and cheaper to get music-making software.
-A bedroom could work as a studio.
+Now those tools are widely available to independent artists.
+Digital audio workstations, or DAWs, let musicians record, edit, and mix from home computers.
+Software such as Pro Tools and Logic, followed by more affordable programs, lowered the cost of making music.
+A bedroom could function as a studio.

 The shift resembled earlier moments when new technology made recording more accessible.
 The difference was in size.
 Home recording was used for more than just documentation.
 It became the main way for many artists to make art.
 Intimacy went from being an aesthetic choice to a practical reality.

-For singer-songwriters influenced by indie folk, this shift fit perfectly with their style.
-The microphones picked up on breath and the quiet sound of the guitar.
-Mistakes could stay in the final mix without studio pressure to remove them.
+For singer-songwriters influenced by indie folk, this shift fit naturally with the style.
+Microphones captured breath and the softer edges of acoustic instruments.
+Imperfections could stay in the final mix without studio pressure to remove them.
 The atmosphere of a small room entered the recording.

 The change also altered the balance of power.
 Musicians gained more control over when their music is released.
 They didn’t need to wait for approval from a major label to distribute their work.
 At the same time, the responsibility for ensuring that the products met the required standards shifted to the artist.
 Technical skill became part of being an author.